CodeCreatePlay360/PandaEditor/README.md

   3. An event object identified by the name of button post-fixed by "-up" keyword when the button is released.
   4. Raw key and raw key up events.

-    To see which events are being generated whenever a keyboard or mouse button is pressed or released just override the "on_any_event" base method and print the name of the event.
+    To see which events are being generated whenever a keyboard or mouse button is pressed or released just override the _on_any_event_ base method and print the name of the event.

     ```
     from demon import Demon